 For a quick summary of the latest news about my writing, see below.
 If you're strictly an Ethshar fan, then you can visit the portion of the Misenchanted Page devoted exclusively to The World of Ethshar.
 You can leave me a message in the Guestbook, or read a few of my musings in my Weblog.
 For everything else, choose No Frills or Spiffy

-The current Ethshar serial, Ishta's Companion, is continuing, though the title in its eventual published form will be Relics of War.
+The current Ethshar serial, Ishta's Companion, is still running, though I don't know for how long.
+The title in its eventual published form will be Relics of War.
 The serial will keep the Ishta's Companion name to minimize confusion.